 InMotion Hosting’s Virtual Private Servers now combine the power and performance of our classic VPS Hosting plans with perpetual availability of the cloud.
 While we will continue to offer our premium VPS plans on solid-state drives (SSDs), we will now be equipping these plans with a couple of new and exciting features that will increase the redundancy, scalability, and reliability of your Virtual Private Server.

-Our new and improved infrastructure is setup with a network of clusters in a virtualized environment, each of which contain a number of different highly available servers.
+Our new and improved infrastructure is set up with a network of clusters in a virtualized environment, each of which contains a number of different highly available servers.
 These clusters all contain redundant hardware, so if your node fails for any reason, all of your data and files will be safeguarded, and your partition will spin up instantaneously on a different node.
 In this article we will briefly go over some basics.

 Along with high availability, our new VPS product comes with a “Manage my Cloud” page in your AMP.
 From this page you can do the following things:

 - View your Server Details